loukili/mobile-security/README.md

 Introduction
 ===============
-A plug n play appliance to secure server side REST Apis for Mobile apps access.
+A plug n play REST Api management system for Mobile apps access.

 The goal of this project is to offer an easy way to handle mobile apps authentication, access/secret keys management, traking, managing rate limits, etc from server side apis and applications.